mohsenjfar/trade/statics/developing-applications-with-sql-databases-and-django.md

 - The Web Server Gateway Interface, or WSGI, is the main Python standard for communicating between Web servers and applications.
 - The Asynchronous Server Gateway Interface is another web server interface the Django app supports.
 - Infrastructure as a Service and Platform as a Service offerings, such as Cloud Foundry, allow you to focus on your app development and deploy apps without worrying about the underlying infrastructure and platform.​

-# Final Project: Enhance Online Course App with New Features